Engee documentation

 данные = engee.run(модель);

-Plot the output variables.
-Scale the single pulse signals of the channels for clarity:
+Let's plot the output variables.
+The signals of single pulses through the channels are scaled for clarity.:

 In [ ]: